braboj/tutorial-python/docs/02_variables.md

 # Python offers a way to inspect the type of a variable using `type()`.
 Type
 # is a special class in Python that servers many purposes, including
 # determining the type of a variable.
 When invoked on a variable, it returns
-# the type of that variable, which can be useful for debugging or understanding
+# the type of that variable, which can be useful for troubleshooting or understanding
 # the data being worked with.

 var = 100